 Caring for Sensitive Skin: Sensitive skin is highly prone to redness, breakouts, and other forms of chemical irritation.
 Use soothing and calming products, and avoid heavily scented products.
 Alcohol and other strong astringents should be avoided to prevent precious oils from being stripped away.

 Combination skin has patches of both dry/normal and oily skin, and it requires different types of care in relation to particular facial areas.
 Dry zones, which are usually located on the cheeks and around the eyes, should be treated with rich creams and moisturizers, while oily areas, usually on the forehead and nose, will benefit from thorough cleaning.

 - Can be both oily and dry at the same time

 - Pore size changes from larger to medium outside the T-zone*

 Caring for combination skin: The most important element in caring for combination skin is balance.
-Deep cleansing and regular exfoliation can help keep skin clear, and water-based products traditionally seem to work best on this type of skin.
+Deep cleansing and regular exfoliation can help keep skin clear, while spot treatments and toners even out specific areas of the skin.

 * The T-Zone is the area of your face that includes the forehead, nose, chin, and area around the mouth.
 So called because together these areas form a T in the center of your face.

 See all of NOW Solution facial care products.

 Check out our Skin Care Oil Chart to match up topical oils with your skin type.